hawkinsw/quic-wg-wiki/Implementations.md

 This wiki tracks known implementations of QUIC.
 See also our [Tools listing](Tools).
 Current [interop status](https://docs.google.com/spreadsheets/d/1D0tW89vOoaScs3IY9RGC0UesWGAwE6xyLk0l4JtvTVg/edit?usp=sharing); make sure you are looking at or editing the correct tab.

 Please add your implementation below.
 Keep sorted alphabetically.
-There are two sections, one for "IETF QUIC" and one for "Google QUIC".
+There are two sections, one for "IETF QUIC" (including HTTP/QUIC), and one for "Google QUIC".

 ## IETF QUIC